hbp-unibi/adexpsim/README.md

 How to use
 ----------

-You need a recent, C++14 capable compiler as well as a development version of Qt5 installed.
-Furthermore, compilation requires a recent version of CMake.
+You need a recent, C++14 capable compiler (GCC 5) as well as a development version of Qt5 installed.
+Furthermore, compilation requires a recent version (3.3) of CMake.

 You can install and build the project with the following set of commands:
 ````bash